 E-mail me anytime.

-I’ll just be here.
+I’ll just be here this summer.

 Hanging out with my brush. 🙂